ansuljain789/Real-Time-Orders/README.md

    🔹⚡No Polling Needed: Event-driven design improves efficiency.
    🔹👨‍💻API + UI: REST API for CRUD operations, plus a frontend table that updates dynamically.
    🔹🧑‍🤝‍🧑Multi-Client Support: Updates are broadcasted to all connected clients.
-   🔹📊Scalable Design: Can be extended for chat apps, dashboards, IoT, etc.
+   🔹📊Scalable Design: Can be extended for chat apps, dashboards, etc.

 🛠 Tech Stack
    🔹Backend: Node.js, Express.js